Arimdor/blockchain/README.md

 Blockchain demos
 =================

-This repository has a dummie blockchains example in diferent lenguage.
+This repository has a dummie blockchains examples in diferent lenguage.